MIAPPE/ISA-Tab-for-plant-phenotyping/README.md

 | 23      | Geographic location (latitude)          | Comment[Study Latitude]             |
 | 24      | Geographic location (longitude)         | Comment[Study Longitude]            |
 | 25      | Geographic location (altitude)          | Comment[Study Altitude]             |

+Additionally, you must use the `Comment[Trait Definition File]` to indicate the name of the file holding the descriptions of all observed variables.
+MIAPPE has no equivalent field since this information is all incorporated into the `Observed Variables` section.

 Do not forget to indicate the name of the study file in the `Study File Name` field for each study.
 These filenames usually start with the `s_` prefix.